barryclark/jekyll-now/_posts/2020-03-31-immutability-in-cpp-part-2.md

 I have declared two overloads of the `add_steps` function, which differ by their [ref-qualifiers](https://en.cppreference.com/w/cpp/language/member_functions#ref-qualified_member_functions).
 You can read more on ref-qualifiers [here](https://akrzemi1.wordpress.com/2014/06/02/ref-qualifiers/).
 In short, the `&`-qualified function works on lvalues and the `&&`-qualified method on rvalue instances of the class.

 ### Lvalue and Rvalue Semantics
-To differentiate rvalues and lvalues we can follow Scott Meyers advice in [Effective Modern C++](https://www.oreilly.com/library/view/effective-modern-c/9781491908419/):
+As a quick recap that helps us to differentiate rvalues and lvalues we follow Scott Meyers advice in [Effective Modern C++](https://www.oreilly.com/library/view/effective-modern-c/9781491908419/):

 > A useful heuristic to determine whether an expression is an lvalue is to ask if you can take its address.
 If you can, it typically is.
 If you can't it's usually an rvalue.